ty-martz/ty-martz.github.io/recs.md

 ---

 <p class="message">
-  Here is a running list of things I like
+  Here is a running list of things I like:
 </p>

 ### Read